 We account for share-based compensation by calculating the fair value of equity awards on the date of grant.
 We calculate the fair value of stock options using the Black-Scholes pricing model, which requires a number of estimates, including the expected lives of awards, interest rates, stock volatility and other assumptions.
 Restricted stock is measured based on the fair market value of the underlying stock on the date of grant.
 If the awards are classified as liability awards, the fair value is remeasured at each reporting date and the compensation expense is adjusted accordingly.
 Additionally, we apply a forfeiture rate to estimate the number of grants that will ultimately vest, as applicable, and adjust the expense as these awards vest.
 All of our current equity awards are service based awards and the share-based compensation cost is being recognized over the requisite service period of the awards on a straight-line basis.
-Our share-based compensation expense has increased due to the growth in the number of our employees and also due to the increase in the valuation of equity awards as a result of becoming a public company in December of 2014.
+Our share-based compensation expense has increased due to the growth in the number of our employees and due to the increase in the valuation of equity awards as a result of becoming a public company in December of 2014.

-The following table sets forth the share-based compensation expense included in our results of operations for the years ended December 31, 2017, 2016 and 2015:
+The following table sets forth the share-based compensation expense included in our results of operations for the years ended December 31, 2018 and 2017:

-Year Ended December 31
+Year Ended December 31,

-2017 2016 2015
+2018 2017

 (in thousands)

-General and administrative \$ 7,128 \$ 6,681 \$ 4,832
+General and administrative \$ 7,479 \$ 7,128

-Research and development 6,441 5,656 3,577
+Research and development 6,345 6,441

-Total \$ 13,569 \$ 12,337 \$ 8,409
+Total \$ 13,824 \$ 13,569